Robert Walsh (Irish writer): Life

 Walsh left Brazil on 4 May 1829.
-After two weeks on the sea the captain of his ship spotted a slave ship which he chased for thirty hours, firing shots across its bow which forced it to heave to.
-After boarding the ship Walsh saw at first hand the terrible conditions in which the slaves were transported.
+After two weeks on the sea, the captain of his ship spotted a slave ship which he chased for thirty hours, firing shots across its bow which forced it to heave to.
+After boarding the ship Walsh saw first-hand the terrible conditions in which the slaves were transported.
 His ship arrived in Portsmouth on 30 June.

-Walsh acquired a medical degree, and practised for some time as a physician.
+Walsh acquired a medical degree and practised for some time as a physician.
 He returned to Ireland in 1835, where he obtained the living of Kilbride, County Wicklow, and exchanged it for that of his earlier residence at Finglas in 1839, and died there in 1852.

 Several generations of his family were interested in archaeology, and Robert Walsh was no exception.
 He made the discovery of a celebrated ancient cross called the Cross of Nethercross in Finglas.
 There was a tradition in the village that it had been buried in a certain place, still known to an old man who had heard it from his father.
 It had been interred to protect it from the fanatical zeal of Cromwell's soldiers.
 Robert Walsh had an excavation made at the spot indicated, and the cross was disinterred and set up in Finglas churchyard.

-Robert Walsh's son, John Edward, became Attorney-General for Ireland and M.P. for Dublin University.
+Robert Walsh's son, John Edward, became Attorney-General for Ireland and MP for Dublin University.
 He published in 1847 the popular Ireland Sixty Years Ago, which contained much information procured from his father, from a series of articles written by Robert for the Dublin University Magazine.

-Robert Walsh's brother, Edmond (died 1832) was also a writer who had a brilliant career as an army surgeon all over the world, before settling in Dublin.
+Robert Walsh's brother, Edward was also a writer who had a brilliant career as an army surgeon all over the world, before settling in Dublin.

+His grandson Rev. Robert Walsh MA, Rector of Malahide and Portmarnock was a historian who wrote about the history of the churches in North Dublin.